For those of us in the Leadership and Organization Transformation business the first 100 days of any new administration are vital.

 To garner the full commitment of the incumbent workforce the following First 100 Days suggestions come to mind based on several decades of watching and coaching new leaders as they step into the limelight.
 They hold true whether the new leader is tasked with a major turn-around or simply helping the organization maintain its current direction.

-Regarding the current employees, including leaders:
+Regarding the current employees, including leaders, take care to do these 7 things.

 1. Honor their dignity.

 Show respect in how you treat them and how you talk about them to others.
 This is the cardinal rule.
-Regardless of how you or anyone outside the system feels about the current performance of the organization the people inside it deserve to be treated with dignity, first because they have intrinsic worth as human beings and second because they have earned the right to be exactly who and where they are based on the journey that brought them to this moment.
+Regardless of how you or anyone outside the system feels about the current performance of the organization the people inside it deserve to be treated with dignity.
+First because they have intrinsic worth as human beings, and second because they have earned the right to be exactly who and where they are based on the journey that brought them to this moment.

 It may be counter-intuitive but starting by honoring the dignity of the employees does not hamper their willingness to change or renew.
 On the contrary, as Donna Hicks points out in her excellent book, Dignity: The Essential Role It Plays in Resolving Conflict: “A mutual sense of worth also provides the safety necessary for both parties to extend themselves, making continued growth and development possible.”

-2. Suspend Your Assumptions
+2. Suspend your assumptions.

 Whatever you think you may know about the people in the organization, who they are, how they feel about things, leave those assumptions in the visitor’s lounge.